rafaelmaeuer/open-apollo/README.md

 - [ ] Set audio quality in settings (320/160 kbits)
 - [ ] Add cover art in background of audio player
 - [ ] Fix buttons in download confirmation prompt
-- [ ] Fix Downloads appearance after completion

 ### Done

+- [x] Add playback info in large complication
+- [x] Downloads in foreground mode (speed)
+- [x] Fix Downloads appearance after completion
-- [X] Updated menu icons
+- [x] Updated menu icons
-- [X] Replacement of Force-Touch (deprecation)
+- [x] Replacement of Force-Touch (deprecation)
-- [X] Update for iOS 14 and watchOS 7
+- [x] Update for iOS 14 and watchOS 7
-- [X] New spinner animation while loading
+- [x] New spinner animation while loading
-- [X] Invert colors of logout buttons
+- [x] Invert colors of logout buttons
-- [X] Handle error if FileID is not found
+- [x] Handle error if FileID is not found
-- [X] Confirmation popups on local storage deletion
+- [x] Confirmation popups on local storage deletion
-- [X] Update playlists with long press on playlists button
+- [x] Update playlists with long press on playlists button
-- [X] Add Feedback view for update or deletion
+- [x] Add Feedback view for update or deletion
-- [X] Update for iOS 13 and watchOS 6
+- [x] Update for iOS 13 and watchOS 6